Craig90Dev/lucky-roll-dice-game/README.md

 <img src="assets/images/screenshots/am-i-responsive.png" alt="UIDev view of the game on various screen sizes showing the game is responsive">

-This is the documentation for the Lucku Roll Dice Game website.
+This is the documentation for the Lucky Roll Dice Game website.
 Built using HTML5, CSS3 and Javascript for the Milestone 2 Project for Code Institutes Web Development Diploma course.

 ******